The next time you face a tough decision, here’s something to keep in mind.

 Here are a few simple ways to ensure your decisions are not skewed by a pessimistic outlook.

-It’s easy to fall into the trap of thinking only about what might go wrong when we make a decision.
+It’s easy to fall into the trap of thinking only about what might go wrong when you make a decision.

-We focus on what will happen if our decision fails and obsess over how that failure will feel.
+You focus on what will happen if your decision fails and obsess over how that failure will feel.

-But that leads us to make decisions based on our perception of which option is the least painful, as opposed to which is the most rewarding.
+But that leads you to make decisions based on your perception of which option is the least painful, as opposed to which is the most rewarding.

-And if option B works out perfectly will it make us more or less happy than option A?
+And if option B works out perfectly will it make you more or less happy than option A?

-We tend to give the reasons we can’t do something more influence when it comes to our final decision, which is dangerous.
+You tend to give the reasons you can’t do something more influence when it comes to your final decision, which is dangerous.

-Instead of dwelling on why a choice isn’t right for us, we can flip it around and ask, “Why NOT me?”
+Instead of dwelling on why a choice isn’t right for you, flip it around and ask, “Why NOT me?”

-The reasons we can’t choose something are only valid if we also take into account the reasons we can and recognize they’re just as valid.
+The reasons you can’t choose something are only valid if you also take into account the reasons you can and recognize they’re just as valid.

-Trust that you won’t fall off a cliff.
+3. Trust you won’t fall off a cliff.

-Our inner pessimist implies a bad decision won’t just result in a minor fender-bender —it will send our lives careening over a cliff and crashing down in a fiery blaze.
+Your inner pessimist implies a bad decision won’t just result in a minor fender-bender – it will send your life careening over a cliff and crashing down in a fiery blaze.

 But that’s not true.

-Terrible choices rarely damage us as much as our pessimistic outlook predicts.
+Terrible choices rarely damage you as much as your pessimistic outlook predicts.

-We need to counter our fear with optimism and remind ourselves that even if we make a bad choice, we’ll be able to recognize it and correct course.
+Counter your fear with optimism and remind yourself that even if you make a bad choice, you’ll be able to recognize it and correct course.

-The belief that even if we’re wrong we’ll still be OK can impact our decision-making process in powerful ways.
+The belief that even if you’re wrong you’ll still be OK can impact your decision-making process in powerful ways.

-It’s easy to become jaded and assume people can’t be trusted, that they’ll let us down or fail to deliver.
+It’s easy to become jaded and assume people can’t be trusted, that they’ll let you down or fail to deliver.

 But that’s pessimism – not reality.

-Rather than allow our decisions to be influenced by the handful of bad people we’ve encountered over the years, choose instead to be influenced by the wonderful people we’ve encountered.
+Rather than allow your decisions to be influenced by the handful of bad people you’ve encountered over the years, choose instead to be influenced by the wonderful people you’ve encountered.

-An optimistic view of human nature serves us well when it comes to making decisions.
+An optimistic view of human nature serves you well when it comes to making decisions.

-Because more often than not, people rise or fall to the expectations we place on them.
+Because more often than not, people rise or fall to the expectations you place on them.

-If we expect the worst of them, we inevitably treat them as such and receive that same treatment in return.
+If you expect the worst of them, you inevitably treat them as such and receive that same treatment in return.

-But if we give them the benefit of the doubt and make decisions based on that philosophy, more often than not it will work out in our favor.
+But if you give them the benefit of the doubt and make decisions based on that philosophy, more often than not it will work out in your favor.

 At least that’s what I choose to believe, because I’m an optimist.